Use data transfer tools for Azure Stack storage

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-Microsoft Azure Stack provides a set of the storage services for disks, blobs, tables, queues, and account management functionality.
-You can use a set of Azure Storage tools if you want to manage or move data to or from Azure Stack Storage.
-This article provides a quick overview of the tools available.
+Microsoft Azure Stack provides a set of the storage services for disks, blobs, tables, queues, and account management functions.
+You can use a set of Azure storage tools if you want to manage or move data to or from Azure Stack storage.
+This article provides an overview of the available tools.

-A storage-specific command-line utility that you can download to copy data from one object to another within your storage account, or between storage accounts.
+A storage-specific, command-line utility that you can download to copy data from one object to another object within your storage account, or between storage accounts.

 An open-source, cross-platform tool that provides a set of commands for working with the Azure and Azure Stack platforms.

-AzCopy is a command-line utility designed to copy data to and from Microsoft Azure Blob and Table storage using simple commands with optimal performance.
+AzCopy is a command-line utility designed to copy data to and from Microsoft Azure blob and table storage using simple commands with optimal performance.
 You can copy data from one object to another within your storage account, or between storage accounts.
-There are two version of the AzCopy: AzCopy on Windows and AzCopy on Linux.
-Azure Stack only supports the Windows version.

 Download and install AzCopy

-Download the supported Windows version of AzCopy for Azure Stack.
+- Download the supported version of AzCopy for Azure Stack.
 You can install and use AzCopy on Azure Stack the same way as Azure.
-To learn more, see Transfer data with the AzCopy Command-Line Utility.
+For more information, see AzCopy on Windows.

 AzCopy command examples for data transfer